Different than the corn that Jimmy cracked

 Picture it: Omaha, 1920.
 The Blackstone Hotel.

 Dark rye bread, corned beef, Swiss cheese, Russian dressing and sauerkraut wouldn’t seem the least bit exotic to that crowd, and so goes the story.
 Sometime after the kitchen staff went home, the players got hungry.
 Reuben “K”, as he was called, the proprietor and bank, went in to the kitchen and whipped up something so the card game didn’t stall.
-Reuben wasn’t an inspired chef.
+Reuben wasn’t an inspired chef testing limits.
 Reuben was a business man.

 If you click on the link above, you will be sent to a more lengthy explanation of corned beef.
 We’ll illustrate the simplified version.